-Subsequent to the financial year end, on 18 May 2015, the Company has identified Dato' Juzilman Bin Basir as the Senior Independent Non-Executive Director to whom queries and concerns regarding the Group may be conveyed through his email, juzilman@henghuat.com.my.
-Notwithstanding that, shareholders and investors may also direct their queries to other Directors of the Group as the Board operates in an open environment in which information is freely exchanged among the Board members, with due care exercised to safeguard the confidentiality of the information.
+The Company has also identified Dato' Juzilman Bin Basir as the Senior Independent Non-Executive Director to whom queries and concerns regarding the Group may be conveyed through his email, juzilman@henghuat.com.my.
+Notwithstanding that, shareholders and investors may also direct their queries to other Director of the Group as the Board operates in an open environment in which information is freely exchanged among the Board members, with due care exercised to safeguard the confidentiality of the information.